kitnil/awesome/README.md

 - [AllVideoPocsFromHackerOne](https://github.com/bminossi/AllVideoPocsFromHackerOne) - This script grab public report from hacker one and make some folders with poc videos
 - [safetynet-fix](https://github.com/kdrag0n/safetynet-fix) - A universal fix for Google SafetyNet on Android devices with hardware attestation and unlocked bootloaders.
 - [theme.sh](https://github.com/lemnos/theme.sh) - A script which lets you set your $terminal theme.
-- [reconftw](https://github.com/six2dez/reconftw) - ReconFTW is a tool designed to perform automated recon on a target domain by running the best set of tools to perform scanning and finding out vulnerabilities
+- [reconftw](https://github.com/six2dez/reconftw) - reconFTW is a tool designed to perform automated recon on a target domain by running the best set of tools to perform scanning and finding out vulnerabilities
 - [bash-http-monitoring](https://github.com/RaymiiOrg/bash-http-monitoring) - HTTP(s) monitoring webpage via shell script
 - [tmpsms](https://github.com/sdushantha/tmpsms) - A temporary SMS utility right from your terminal written in POSIX sh
 - [Project-Lightspeed](https://github.com/GRVYDEV/Project-Lightspeed) - A self contained OBS -&gt; FTL -&gt; WebRTC live streaming server.
 Comprised of 3 parts once configured anyone can achieve sub-second OBS to the browser livestreaming